New White Paper! Embedded Finance for Credit Unions and Regional Banks: A Building-Block Approach – in partnership with American Banker

 The benefits of DeFi for consumers are obvious, but should banks be wary of this space as a challenge to their authority?
 Only if they refuse to take advantage of the rise of DeFi.

-Established industry players from VISA and Mastercard to Revolut are working to enter the DeFi space in order to follow the market to where there customers want to be.
+Established industry players, from Visa and Mastercard to Revolut, are working to enter the DeFi space in order to follow the market to where their customers want to be.
 Financial institutions that are going digital have nothing to fear from the decentralization of finance.
-It’s only those that remain wholly in the CeFi space whose days are numbered.
+It’s only those who remain wholly in the CeFi space whose days are numbered.

 To find out how FintechOS can empower your digital transformation, book a demo.